Law enforcement diversity may improve policing, study shows

-“It’s a system that very clearly needs reforming,” said University of Pennsylvania data scientist Dean Knox, a co-author of the study.
+“It’s a system that very clearly needs reforming,” said study co-author Dean Knox, an assistant professor at The Wharton School of the University of Pennsylvania.
 “We just haven’t had good data on what reforms work.”

 For the paper, Knox and his colleagues analyzed data on nearly 3 million Chicago Police Department patrol assignments.
 They found that compared to white officers, Black and Hispanic officers made far fewer stops and arrests — and used force less often — especially against Black civilians.
 They also found female officers used less force than their male counterparts.